Bipartite causal inference with interference, time series data, and a random network: Estimation

-Temporally-averaged causal effects can be estimated by controlling for time-varying information, for exposure mappings that return binary, continuous, or multivariate exposures.
-In our study of the effects of smoke from wildfires, a region's exposure can be specified as binary, indicating the presence or absence of smoke exposure for the population residing in the area.
-Therefore, from here onwards, we focus on the estimation of causal effects under binary exposures.
+Temporally-averaged causal effects can be estimated by controlling for time-varying information for exposure mappings of arbitrary complexity.
+In our study of the effects of smoke from wildfires, a region's exposure is binary indicating the presence or absence of smoke exposure for the population residing in the area.
+Also, we consider a binary carryover exposure based on whether the region had smoke exposure during at least four out of the last seven days.
+Therefore, from here onwards, we focus on the estimation of causal effects under binary exposure and carryover mappings.

-Viewing the time periods as the elementary unit of observation, in \cref{subsec:matching_algorithms} we introduce three matching algorithms that match exposed time periods to unexposed time periods under constraints that balance time-varying information.
-In \cref{theory}, we define the corresponding causal effect estimators and we show that, under reasonable assumptions on the outcome model, the estimators' bias is bounded and can be controlled by the algorithms' tuning parameters.
-We discuss an inferential approach for one outcome unit in \cref{subsec:inference}, and for multiple outcome units in \cref{subsec:global_null}.
-Lastly, in \cref{subsec:temporal_advantages}, we discuss the advantages in estimation of estimands that are specific to each outcome unit and average across time, over estimands that average across units.
+Viewing the time periods as the elementary unit of observation, in \cref{subsec:matching_algorithms} we introduce algorithms for estimating the immediate and carryover effects that match time periods with different exposure values under balance constraints for time-varying information.
+In \cref{subsec:theory}, we define the corresponding causal effect estimators and we show, under assumptions on the potential outcome model, that the estimators' bias is bounded and can be controlled by the algorithmic tuning parameters.
+We discuss an inferential approach in \cref{subsec:inference}.
+Lastly, in \cref{subsec:temporal_advantages}, we discuss estimation advantages that arise by focusing on estimands that average over time for a specific outcome unit, over estimands that average across units.